luxonis/depthai-docs-website/source/pages/api.rst

   sudo curl -fL http://docs.luxonis.com/_static/install_dependencies.sh | bash

+Close and re-open thr terminal somdow after this command.

 Have an M1 Mac?
 See `here <https://github.com/luxonis/depthai/issues/299#issuecomment-757110966>`__ for some additional steps that are required until HomeBrew is fully natively supported on M1 macOS.

 Raspberry Pi OS